df-80/df-80/README.md

 - Hi, I am Donald.
-- I’m interested in Bioinformatics and metabolomic data analysis.
+- I’m interested in Bioinformatics (A multi-disciplinary research area which uses Computer Science and Statistics to analyse Genetic and Metabolomic data).
 - I’m currently learning Bioinformatics at the University of Malta.
 - You can reach me on donald.friggieri.02@um.edu.mt